jiayihu/react-tiny-dom/README.md

 ## What's supported

 - Nested React components
+- `setState` with updates on Text Nodes or HTML attributes
 - Text nodes
 - HTML Attributes
 - `className` attribute
-- `setState` with updates on Text Nodes or HTML attributes
+- Event listeners

-## What's not supported yet
+## What's not supported yet, but I plan to

-- Event Listener props
+The following features of `react-dom` are not supported yet but I'll will add them:

 - `style` attribute
 - Web Components

+Any other feature which doesn't help explaining the `Renderer` API`, like `dangerouslySetInnerHTML`, won't be supported on purpose, to keep the source code minimal and focused on simplicity.

 ## Installation